skoepp/paper-stone-scissors/README.md

 Start the project by installing nodeJs and Grunt-cli on you development machine.

+Go to project folder and Install node modules:

+    npm install

 You could start the watcher with:

     grunt watch